welldone-software/redux-toolbelt/packages/redux-toolbelt-immutable-helpers/README.md

 ## Usage

 This utility functions are pure functions, they never change the provided arguments.
-If no changes are neccessery, the original reference is returned.
+If no changes are necessary, the original reference is returned.

 Usually you can reduce complex code inside switch cases to just one or 2 functions calls.
 They are also great for writing selectors.